/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Home of Lawrence Durrell, Bellapais (exterior only)

-The Bellapais Abbey, ruins of an Augustinian monastery, was built in the 13th century.
-The site may have been the early residence of the Bishops of Kyrenia, as well as a place of refuge from Arab raids in the 7th and 8th centuries.
+In the afternoon we visit the abbey and village of Bellapais, home for some years of Lawrence Durrell, who wrote about life in Cyprus between 1953 and 1956 in his book, Bitter Lemons.
+The site of Bellapais Abbey may have been the early residence of the bishops of Kyrenia, as well as a place of refuge from Arab raids in the 7th and 8th centuries.
 Aimery de Lusignan founded the monastery around 1200 for the Canons Regular of the Holy Sepulchre, who had fled Jerusalem after its fall to Saladin in 1187.
 They called the monastery Abbaye de la Paix (“Abbey of Peace”) from which the corrupted version of the name, Bellapais, evolved when the Venetians replaced the French as rulers of the island.
 The main building as it can be seen today was built during the rule of King Hugh III (1267-1284).
 The cloisters and the refectory were added during the rule of King Hugh IV (1324-1359).
 Following the Ottoman conquest of Kyrenia in 1571, the Ottomans expelled the Premonstratensians and gave the abbey to the Greek Orthodox Church of Cyprus, which they appointed as the only legal Christian church on Cyprus.
-The Church of Cyprus neglected the Abbey, which fell into disrepair.
-The 13th-century church is still in fine condition, and remains much as it was in 1976, when the last of the stoic Orthodox faithful had to leave.
+The Church of Cyprus neglected the Abbey, much of which fell into disrepair, though the 13th-century church is still in fine condition.
+The church remains much as it was in 1976, when the last of the Orthodox faithful had to leave.
 After exploring the village, we drive on to the historic town of Kyrenia, located on the north coast.
 (Overnight Kyrenia) BL

-Day 10: Saturday 12 October, Kyrenia
+Day 8: Thursday 15 October, Kyrenia

 • St Hilarion Castle